lucascviveiros/OleachainVR/README.md

 # OleachainVR

-The "OnQuizVR" application to Oculus Quest devices under the scope of Oleachain NORTE-06-3559-FSE-000188.
+The OleachainVR - A Survey based on  educational-content of olive trees in VR .
+The application runs on Oculus Quest devices.
+Project under the scope of Oleachain NORTE-06-3559-FSE-000188.

 Features: